reewardius/One-Word-Texter/README.md

 # Compatibility

-The script is written in Python, but currently is only compatibile with Linux devices or with Termux on android.
+The script is written in Python, but currently is only compatibile with Linux devices or with Termux on Android.

 # How does it work?